 ---

 This depends on your messaging provider and the carrier.
 Some allow limited sending during the review period, but unregistered traffic may face surcharges or filtering.
 It is best to complete registration before sending any business messages.

-**What is the difference between 10DLC and A2P?**
+**What is the difference between A2P and P2P texting?**

+---